unosquare/embedio/README.md

 * Serve static files with 1 line of code (built-in module)
 * Handle sessions with the built-in LocalSessionWebModule
 * Web Sockets support (Not available on Mono though)
+* CORS support.
+Origin, Headers and Methods validation with OPTIONS preflight

 *For detailed usage and REST API implementation, download the code and take a look at the Samples project*